nnirror/facet/README.md

 You can change the sample rate for the audio generated and played back with Facet by modifying `SAMPLE_RATE` in `js/config.js` to whatever integer you want.

 In Facet commands, you can use the constant `SAMPLE_RATE` to refer to the configured sample rate, which is useful when you want to do something for a specific number of seconds.
+The constant `NYQUIST` refers to the Nyquist frequency which is `SAMPLE_RATE/2`.

 For example: `$('example').noise(SAMPLE_RATE).play(); // generate and continually play back exactly 1 second of noise`